RingSoul/HauntedHouse/README.md

 * Everything I Never Told You by Celeste Ng
 * etc.

 **Acknowledgements**: This project's originality is solely involved in the structuring of the Haunted House and the text descriptions.
-Images come from the Internet (attributions included in the JS files of the "page_data" folder); the references to the content of different books, although self-interpreted or partially modified, is not a part of originality (attributions to the books are above).
+Images come from the Internet (attributions included in the JS files of the "page_data" folder); the references to the content of different books, although self-interpreted or partially modified, are not parts of originality (attributions to the books are above).